Ice, Death, Planets, Lungs, Mushrooms and Lava

-Ice, Death, Planets, Lungs, Mushrooms and Lava is the 21st studio album by Australian psychedelic rock band King Gizzard & the Lizard Wizard, released on 7 October 2022 on KGLW.
+Ice, Death, Planets, Lungs, Mushrooms and Lava is the twenty-first studio album by Australian psychedelic rock band King Gizzard & the Lizard Wizard, released on 7 October 2022 on KGLW.

 Initially inspired by the collective writing, recording and editing of the 18-minute track, "The Dripping Tap", from the band's previous studio album, Omnium Gatherum (2022), Ice, Death, Planets, Lungs, Mushrooms and Lava was mostly recorded over the space of a week, with the six band members improvising in a different musical key and tempo each day.

 Described as the most "collaborative" King Gizzard album to date, lead vocalist and multi-instrumentalist Stu Mackenzie noted: "All we went in with was a tempo, a key signature, and a title.
 There was nothing else—no riffs, no melodies, nothing like that.
 We just went in there and picked up instruments and said, 'Let's go.'"

+At the 2023 ARIA Music Awards, the album was nominated and won the award for Best Rock Album.

 Background and recording

 On 18 June 2022, the band posted a tweet promising three more albums by the end of 2022.
 More details came on 12 July, when it was reported that the first two of these were "built from all six members jamming for hours", similarly to the recording process of "The Dripping Tap" from Omnium Gatherum.

 The album was written during studio sessions that the band came to with very little material.
 Frontman Stu Mackenzie said in a statement that "All we had prepared as we walked into the studio were these seven song titles".
-The band also described the songs as being built around the seven Greek modes.
+The band also described the songs as being built around the seven modes of the major scale.
 This is also where the album got its seven-word title, with each first letter corresponding to the first letter of one of the modes: Ice – Ionian, Death – Dorian, Planets – Phrygian, Lungs – Lydian, Mushrooms – Mixolydian, and – Aeolian, Lava – Locrian.

 Initial recordings happened over the course of seven days, with the band producing hours of jams.
-At the end of each day, Mackenzie would take those jams and assemble them into songs, from which the band would later add overdubs, additional instrumentation, and finally write the lyrics as a group.
+At the end of each day, Mackenzie took those jams and assembled them into songs, from which the band later added overdubs, additional instrumentation, and finally wrote the lyrics as a group.

 Release

 A music video for "Ice V" premiered on 7 September.
 It was directed by Danny Cohen.
-Later the same day, the band revealed the titles, cover artwork, and release dates for their next three albums: Ice, Death, Planets, Lungs, Mushrooms and Lava would be released on 7 October; Laminated Denim on 12 October; and Changes on 28 October.
+Later the same day, the band revealed the titles, cover artwork, and release dates for their next three albums: Ice, Death, Planets, Lungs, Mushrooms and Lava was released on 7 October; Laminated Denim on 12 October; and Changes on 28 October.
 On 4 October, a music video, directed by SPOD, was released for "Iron Lung", the second single from the album.
 The same day as the single release, the band debuted another cut off the album, "Magma", at a concert in Portland, Oregon.